Boardman River: History

-The Boardman River has a rather unusually-shaped path.
-The river rises from streams in western Kalkaska County, east of US 131.
-The flow is generally west–southwest to west until reaching Blair Township, where the course turns due north.
-Upon exiting Boardman Lake, water flows west, before turning back due east, forming a U-shape around downtown Traverse City.
-The river then angles northeast where it enters the west arm of Grand Traverse Bay.

-Boardman Lake is a body of water on the mainstream Boardman River, about a mile upstream from Grand Traverse Bay, and adjacent to Traverse City.
-The lake grew in size, by about 30%, in 1894, with the completion of the Union Street Dam in Traverse City.

-This lake is also a popular recreational and fishing lake.
-It has an abundance of bluegill, largemouth bass, northern pike, smallmouth bass, sunfish, walleye, and yellow perch.

 Restoration

 Five dams were built along the main course of the Boardman River, in upstream order: the Union Street Dam, Sabin Dam, Boardman Dam, Keystone Dam, and Brown Bridge Dam.
 In 1961, the Keystone Dam was washed out after flooding upstream.
 On October 6, 2012, while preparing to demolish Brown Bridge Dam, the highest on the river and largest in terms of impoundment, a temporary structure put in place to facilitate drawdown at the dam was breached, flooding the river valley.
 In June 2014 the Michigan DEQ issued a report identifying erosion around the temporary drawdown structure as the likely cause of the failure.
 Brown Bridge Dam removal was completed in January 2013 and resulted in the reestablishment of 2.5 miles of river channel.

 In 2017, Boardman Dam and its impoundment structure were demolished, along with an adjacent one-lane bridge carrying Cass Road over the river.
 A new bridge for Cass Road over the new future river channel was completed the previous year.
 With the removal of this dam, the watercourse was realigned under the new bridge for the first time.

 Sabin Dam was fully removed by the end of 2018.
 This leaves Union Street Dam as the only remaining impoundment on the main course of the Boardman River.
-Recently, proposals to reconstruct the Union Street Dam to allow for a more fish-friendly configuration have been proposed by the city of Traverse City.
+In early June 2024, light construction on the Union Street Dam began.
+Some trees and the small building on the dam were removed in preparation for the heavy construction in July.
+The process is expected to be completed in 2027.